A champion for Texas working families

 An experienced leader fighting to expand economic opportunity

 Sylvia is dedicated to expanding economic opportunity and creating good paying jobs for all hardworking Texas families.
 She has personally experienced the power of public education to open doors, and she believes in the potential of Texas students.
 She is a powerful advocate for policies that give all Texas students and families the opportunity to thrive.
 Sylvia is a pro-choice champion committed to expanding access to health care, and she has fought back against the Texas Republicans who have stood in the way of expanding Medicaid to help close the coverage gap in Texas.
 She is fighting back against Republicans’ desperate attempts to undo the progress we’ve worked so hard to make, and she is working tirelessly to expand all Texans’ access to quality, affordable health care.
-“As Latinos, we have seen such an anti-immigrant climate in Texas, and the lack of immigration reform has created laws that deny access to Latinos in healthcare, education, housing, voter registration,” Sylvia has said, and when elected, she will bring new leadership to Congress as she continues her lifelong fight for all hardworking Texans.
+“As Latinos, we have seen such an anti-immigrant climate in Texas, and the lack of immigration reform has created laws that deny access to Latinos in healthcare, education, housing, voter registration,” Sylvia brings new leadership to Congress as she continues her lifelong fight for all hardworking Texans.

 Sylvia ran a strong, successful grassroots campaign for the open seat vacated by retiring incumbent Democratic Congressman Gene Green.
-This dedicated champion for Texas working families is running a strong grassroots campaign and she has what it takes to win.
-The Lone Star State is home to millions of Latinas, but the state has never elected a Latina to Congress.
-Sylvia is poised to be one of the first, and she’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
-Let’s show her our full support and give Houstonians and all Texas Latinas a new voice in the halls of power.
+The Lone Star State is home to millions of Latinas, but the state had never before elected a Latina to Congress until Sylvia's historic victory.
+She’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
+The EMILY’s List community is proud to support this champion for working families as she gives Latinas a new voice in the halls of power.